-Once all the fine details were taken care of in the dry creek bed, we planted moss around the flagstones so it would grow in to fill the gaps between them.
+Once all the fine details were taken care of in the dry creek bed, we planted moss.
+Eventually it will grow to fill in the gaps between the flagstones.
 Around some of the boulders on the perimeter of the dry creek bed, we planted miniature day lillies (so they wouldn’t grow too tall) and some drought resistant (aka low maintenance) ground cover.

 Remember the ‘landing pad’ of flagstones I showed you earlier?
 Here’s the before and after of how that area filled in with moss.
 Isn’t it pretty?

-This is an inspiration shot of now I envisioned using the flagstone to support a bridge on either side of our dry creek bed.
-It’s the only thing I wish we had added, but it’s never too late – it’ll likely be a project we’ll attempt down the road.
+This is an inspiration shot.
+It’s how I envisioned using the flagstone to support a bridge across our dry creek bed.
+It’s the only thing I wish we had added.
+But it’s never too late – it’ll likely be a project we’ll attempt down the road.

-To finish the area around the dry creek bed, we covered a narrow pathway between it and the fence in mulch to keep the mud and weeds at bay.
+To finish the area around the dry creek bed, we covered a narrow pathway between it and the fence.
+Mulch keeps the mud and weeds at bay.

 Here’s how the moss, ground cover and day lillies (in bloom) filled in over a few seasons of growth.
 The dry creek bed looks seamless once the plants around it are fully grown; everything just drapes over and softens all the edges!